 So you’re planning a trip to London!
-You will join the millions of people who visit the capital of England, but did you know it is one of the largest travel capitals in the world?
-This huge city is one of Europe’s most frequently-traveled destinations filled with hundreds of historic landmarks as well as world-famous shopping centers, museums, and restaurants.
+You will join the millions of people who visit the capital of England every year.
+London is one of the largest travel capitals in the world, filled with hundreds of historic landmarks as well as world-famous shopping centers, museums, and restaurants.
 The atmosphere of the city is vibrant and energetic, making it an ideal travel destination for those who enjoy the hustle and bustle of city life.
-Because of London’s extensive history, there are hundreds of places to visit from royal attractions to historic landmarks.
+Thanks to London’s extensive history, there are hundreds of famous destinations for tourists to visit, from royal attractions to historic landmarks.
 We have compiled a list of the most popular sites to include on your visit, to make the most of your time in London.

 Speaking of royalty, Buckingham Palace is the official residence and headquarters of the British Royal Family.
 It holds many royal gatherings such as ceremonies and weddings, and depending on the time of year, visitors can take a tour inside the Palace’s state rooms.
 The Palace is also known for its famous Changing of the Guards, where you can see Beefeaters in full uniform in front of the Palace.
 Its grounds are a site to be admired as well, where visitors can walk through lush gardens and take a look through royal museums.